YLinDev/FindMi_FS/README.md

 ## Introduction

   FindMi is a clone of the Zillow website.
 Zillow is a homes listing website for users to post houses/apartments for sale/rent.
-A Zillow user can browse and search listings on the site without creating a user profile; however, a profile would is required for the user to post their own properties for sale or rent on Zillow.
+A Zillow user can browse and search listings on the site without creating a user profile; however, an account is required for the user to post their own properties for sale or rent on Zillow.
 Zillow also provides a interactive map using Google Map API and the ability to save/favorite listings so you can come back and review listings that you are interested in.
 The technologies used to create FindMi include:

 * Languages: Javascript, Ruby, HTML, and CSS
 * Asset Storage: AWS Simple Cloud Storage